-CMS is committed to improving access to dental and oral health services for children enrolled in Medicaid and CHIP.
+The Centers for Medicare & Medicaid Services (CMS) is committed to improving access to dental and oral health services for children enrolled in Medicaid and CHIP.
 We have been making considerable progress in our efforts to ensure that low-income children have access to oral health care.
 From 2007 to 2011, almost half of all states (24) achieved at least a ten percentage point increase in the proportion of children enrolled in Medicaid and CHIP that received a preventive dental service during the reporting year.
 Yet, tooth decay remains one of the most common chronic childhood diseases.

 To support continued progress, in 2010 CMS launched the Children's Oral Health Initiative and set goals for improvement by FFY 2015.
 To achieve those goals, we have adopted a national oral health strategy through which we are working diligently with states and federal partners, as well as the dental provider community, children's advocates and other stakeholders to improve children's access to dental care.